yantong0116/C-Cpp/OS/lab2/README.md

 The kernel loaded at step 4 can also be another bootloader with more powerful functionalities such as network booting, or ELF loading.

-In Lab 2, you’ll implement a bootloader that loads the actual kernel through UART, and it’s loaded by the previous stage bootloader.
+In Lab 2, you’ll **implement a bootloader that loads the actual kernel through UART, and it’s loaded by the previous stage bootloader**.

 ## Exercises
 ### Basic Exercise 1 - UART Bootloader